kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/09-email-and-permissions/01c-send-email-with-node.md

 * In our case it will be `password-reset.pug`

 ## Houston we have a problem!
-* Whenever you pass a function a reference to something on your `disc` you don't know where you are in the folder system
+* Whenever you pass a function a reference to something on your computer's physical disc you don't know where you are in the folder system
 * We know our `mail.js` is in the `handlers` folder but `renderFile()` is in a completely different folder and because of this it will get mixed up

 ### __dirname